-Section II describes the modeling process of biological species geographical distribution as well as the openModeller tool.
-Section III presents the main idea of adaptive devices.
+Section II presents the main idea of adaptive devices.
+Section III describes the modeling process of biological species geographical distribution as well as the openModeller tool.
 Section IV describes the Maximum Entropy Principle and its application to modeling biological species.
 Section V presents the Adaptive Maximum Entropy approach.
 The methodology used in the experiments is presented in Section VI, as well as the results obtained.
 Final discussion and proposals for future works are presented in Section VII.